hannobraun/ramp-maker/README.md

 ## Funding

-If you're getting value out of RampMaker, or other libraries from the [Flott] toolkit, please consider supporting us financially.
+If you're getting value out of RampMaker or other libraries from the [Flott] toolkit, please consider supporting us financially.
 Your sponsorship helps to keep the project healthy and moving forward.

 [Hanno Braun][@hannobraun], maintainer and original creator of this library, is [accepting sponsorship](https://github.com/sponsors/hannobraun).